lenathedev/jira-agile-metrics/README_INTERACTIVE.md

 - Use API token instead of password
 - Check network connectivity
 - Verify credentials in config file

+**"JiraError HTTP 410" or "API has been removed"**
+- This is automatically fixed - the system now uses JIRA API v3
+- If you still see this error, check your JIRA instance supports API v3
+- Older JIRA Server instances may need different configuration

 **"No issues with cycle times found"**
 - Verify workflow configuration in YAML matches your JIRA statuses